 I’ve moved into a 1000 square foot, 130-year-old house with nothing but the absolute basics.
 “How to create a zero waste house” is an ongoing series which will address different parts of the house and the best tips/DIYs/products for going zero waste.
 This post contains affiliate links.
 If you buy something through them, I may earn a small commission at no cost to you.

-I’ll be sharing more about the process of creating our zero waste house, but first I wanted to dig into zero waste moving.
 Moving has the potential to create a huge amount of waste if you leave the slightest thing to chance.
 Unfortunately, this means planning.

 Thankfully, I’ve got you covered in the form of all the things my husband and I did right – and could have done better in our zero waste moving experience from Indianapolis to Lafayette.
 I broke it down step-by-step to make the whole process a little less intimidating!

-Getting your new space ready
+1. Get your new space ready

 If you have the chance to get into your new space before you move everything, embrace a day of deep cleaning!
 For our house we had about a month of overlap between buying the house and moving out of our apartment which was great since the house had sat empty for a while and was pretty filthy.